umeshramya/jwt-next-auth/README.md

 2. IsPageLogged             This is passed in getServerSideProps method with resolved promise on valied jasonwebtoken of signin  else reject promise
 3. validateUser             This is used to check the user for subesuqent protected routes
 4. jwtTokenCreate           With this one can create new token for other uses in your application appilcatoin
-5. logout                   This sets token of signin "" thus user is logged out
+5. Login route              example of login route in next
 6. Protected route          This is closer for routes of api allowing roles as string of array passed and route function as argument see code below
+7. logout                   This sets token of signin "" thus user is logged out

-6. jwtverify                Helper function to check jsonwebtoken
+8. jwtverify                Helper function to check jsonwebtoken

 ### jwrSign